 MRO & Air Cargo Development

 This will be the second hotel at the Lakeland Airport, sitting on 2.18 acres next to the current Hilton Garden Inn.
 Designed for extended stays, there will be 79 rooms available starting Summer 2017.
-The Staybridge Hotel will accommodate the need for more rooms as corporate parks in the southwest Lakeland area expands.
+The Staybridge Hotel will accommodate the need for more rooms as corporate parks, distribution centers, and the airport continue to expand.

 Taxiway A Rehab

 Taxiway A has reached the end of it useful life and will be repaved starting in the Summer of 2017.
 This will provide a new pavement that will last the airport for years to come.
 Completion for this project is Fall of 2017.